 The maximum allowable capacity of the Inverter Energy System (IES) will be limited by either the size of the customer's electrical installation (wiring) or the capacity of the JEN distribution network infrastructure (e.g. distribution substation transformer or LV circuit).
-The general guideline Jemena applies for the assessment of multiple IES generators connected to a shared LV distribution network is 30% of network asset capacity i.e. when the total inverter capacity exceeds 30% of the network asset capacity, a detailed evaluation is required to confirm that additional IES connections will not adversely impact the network or other customers.
+The general guideline Jemena applies for the assessment of multiple IES generators connected to a shared LV distribution network is 30% allowable export of customer's maximum demand to align with network asset capacity i.e. when the total inverter export exceeds 30% of customer's maximum demand, a detailed evaluation is required to confirm that additional IES connections will not adversely impact the network or other customers.